luqas11/sinapsis-code-challenge/thumbnail-generator-ui/README.md

 The app should be available at http://localhost:5173.
 The login must be done with valid Auth0 credentials for the configured project.

 Additionally, you can override the BE requests with an internal mock, setting `VITE_MOCK_BE` to `true`.
-That will just bypass the API call and return hardcoded responses (useful if you can't run `json-server` in your environment).
+That will just bypass the API calls and return hardcoded responses with a faked delay (useful if you can't run `json-server` in your environment).